 VA Wine Month Round-Up

-What makes visiting a winery so special is that you’ll get to talk to the knowledgeable folks in the tasting room who can tell you the wine’s history, production and fermentation methods.
-You can learn how the wine is a unique product of a particular cultivar of grapes grown in a particular type of soil.
+The wine industry in Virginia has grown significantly over the last decade, and it's really beginning to make a name for itself on a worldwide stage.
+What makes visiting a Virginia winery so special is that you’ll get to talk to the knowledgeable folks in the tasting room who can tell you the wine’s history, production, and fermentation methods.
+You can learn about the wine's terroir, how the wine is a unique product of a particular cultivar of grapes grown in a particular type of soil.
 You might also learn fun details like the inspiration for the name or how the label was designed.
 Enjoying a wine tasting lets you select your favorites and purchase them directly from the producers.
 Plus, many of our wineries offer amazing views of the Virginia countryside.
+Waynesboro's location offers the best of both worlds when it comes to visiting Virginia wineries, with the Shenandoah Valley American Viticultural Area (AVA) to the west and the Monticello AVA to the east.
+There is much to explore, so get started today!

-Even if you missed the Hellawine Release Party at Lightwell Survey, you can still schedule a private tasting to sample the best of their “small batches of lively reds, dense whites and unique combinations of the two” and learn about the winemaking process.
+Schedule a guided tasting at Lightwell Survey in their cool, industrial tasting room located in the old South River Mill complex on select weekends, and keep an eye out for their quirky special events.
+Sample the best of their “small batches of lively reds, dense whites and unique combinations of the two” and learn about the winemaking process.
 Grapes used in Lightwell Survey’s wine are grown with care in Virginia’s stony soil at high elevations, resulting in a distinctive wine that is very much tied to place.
+Keep an eye on their events calendar, and check out their upcoming Hellawine Release Party, which takes place around Halloween annually.
+It's Lightwell Survey's largest event of the year and always a spook-tacular time!

 The Ox-Eye Vineyards tasting room is located in downtown Staunton.
 Ox-Eye offers seven estate-grown varietals that “fully express the terroir of the Shenandoah Valley.”
 Though you won’t be onsite at the actual vineyard, you’ll learn a great deal about the wines you sample and about growing and tasting in general.
 There's also outside seating and a small art gallery upstairs.